#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 Associated Chambers of Commerce and Industry of India (ASSOCHAM) Social Development Foundation conducted a survey in a few major cities of India wherein they interacted with new moms.
 The report of ASSOCHAM highlighted that 25 percent of the total women left their jobs after maternity.

 Over the past few years, there has been a demand for improving the maternity benefits.
 These have been made to ensure that a woman is able to rejoin her work after pregnancy.
 And that she is able to balance work life and childcare.

 Article 25 of the Universal Declaration of Human Rights states that “Motherhood and childhood are entitled to special care and assistance.”

-Maternity Benefits Act, 1961 was enacted to “regulate the employment of women in certain establishments for a certain period before and after child-birth.
+Maternity Benefits Act, of 1961 was enacted to “regulate the employment of women in certain establishments for a certain period before and after childbirth.
 And to provide for maternity benefits and certain other benefits.”

 The Act lays down the provision for maternity benefits for pregnant women.
-These include paid leave during pregnancy, option to work from home, creche facility, among others.
+These include paid leave during pregnancy, the option to work from home, crèche facility, among others.

 A woman employed directly or through an agency.
 She needs to have worked in the establishment for at least 160 days in 12 months preceding the date of expected delivery.
 The Act provides maternity benefits to both biological and commissioning mothers.

 You are entitled to take maternity leave for a period of twenty-six weeks.
 Leave for a period of eight weeks can be taken and recovered under the Act.